ARCHER2-HPC/archer2-docs/docs/data-tools/forge.md

 #### Interactive debugging: using the client to submit a batch job

-You can also start the client interactively (for details of remote launch, see below).
+You can also start the client interactively (for details of remote launch, see [Connecting with the remote client](#connecting-with-the-remote-client)).

 ```bash
 module load forge